RiteshChepuri/SimplePasswordGenerator/README.md

 To Install Libraries\
 pip install pyperclip\
 pip install Random-Word\
-Remaining Libraries are Preinstalled with Python\
+Remaining Libraries are preinstalled with Python\